Global Purposeful Leadership Summit

 Leeora Black, Managing Director – Australian Centre for Corporate Social Responsibility

-This session explores the transition corporations make from a shareholder-orientation to a stakeholder-orientation to succeed as a purposeful organisation.
+This session will look to challenge the notion of shareholder primacy and explores the transition corporations make from a shareholder-orientation to a stakeholder-orientation to succeed as a purposeful and sustainable organisation.
 This session will cover the importance of culture, leadership style and stakeholder engagement.
 With international and local best practise examples, participants will learn:

 • How stakeholder engagement opens an organisation to deeper understanding of its impacts, opportunities and purpose